 Have a browse through the training topics below, and get in touch if you’d like to tailor some training to your needs

-I have been comfortable standing in front of an audience since I was 11, as my wonderful English teacher encouraged us to hold in-school debates, and between-school speaking competitions.
+I have been comfortable standing in front of an audience since I was 11, as my wonderful English teacher encouraged us by holding in-school debates and putting us up for between-school speaking competitions.
 I’m equally happy providing an interactive training or coaching workshop, delivering a session for an IOSH or other professional meeting (in person, or virtual), participating in a webinar or podcast, or giving a formal presentation to a large audience.
+Take a look at some presentation topics that are “oven-ready”, or let me know if there’s something bespoke you’re interested in.
+You might find it useful to listen to some of my Webinars.

 I’ve come across clients who have had risk assessment training done, and procedures written.
 But they still lack the confidence to carry out suitable and sufficient risk assessments.